Great Yarmouth Pleasure Beach

-The Pleasure Beach Great Yarmouth is an amusement park located in the seaside resort town of Great Yarmouth, Norfolk, on the English east coast.
+The Pleasure Beach Great Yarmouth is an amusement park in the seaside resort of Great Yarmouth, Norfolk, on England’s east coast.
 It opened in 1909.
 The largest and most popular ride at the park is the wooden Roller Coaster which opened in 1932.
-There are also around thirty other large rides at the park, as well as children's entertainment, amusement arcades, catering facilities, sweet shops and ice cream parlours.
+There are also 25 other large rides at the park, as well as children's entertainment, amusement arcades, catering facilities, a sweet shop and ice cream parlours.

 History

 In 1909 Charles B. Cochran applied to the local council to lease an area of sand dunes on the beach to develop an amusement park.
-His application was successful and sand dunes south of Nelson's Gardens were let to Cochran on which he constructed a L. A. Thompson scenic railway to the designs of William Napier.
-The Scenic Railway opened on 24 July 1909 along with the Katzenjammer Castle, which was a funhouse style attraction.
+His application was successful and sand dunes south of Nelson's Gardens were let to Cochran on which he constructed an L. A. Thompson scenic railway to the designs of William Napier.
+The Scenic Railway opened on 24 July 1909 along with the Katzenjammer Castle, which was a funhouse-style attraction.
 The following year, the Scenic Railway was clad in plaster sculpted to resemble mountainous terrain and decorated with lights, as was common for such rides at the time.
 A new ride, The River Caves, also opened.
 The park operated at a modest level until the outbreak of World War I, after which lease of the site passed to John Henry Iles.

 Iles had secured the rights to construct L. A. Thompson's scenic railway rides in Britain, and the Scenic Railway at Pleasure Beach at the time was one of Iles's rides.
-Unfortunately, it was extensively damaged by fire in April 1919 and a large section of the track and support structure was destroyed.
-The ride was quickly rebuilt however and opened later that same year.
+It was extensively damaged by fire in April 1919 and a large section of the track and support structure was destroyed.
+The ride was quickly rebuilt, however, and opened later that same year.
 Under Iles's management, the site expanded throughout the 1920s to encompass much of the area still used today.
 A variety of rides were installed, including Jack and Jill, Noah's Ark and Over The Falls.
 In 1925, a huge water chute was installed, which operated until 1928.
 Iles's lease of the site expired at the end of 1928 and the Council favoured an application for lease from showman Pat Collins.
 Iles removed his Scenic Railway and his involvement in the site came to an end.